mswhirl/autoflashgui/README.md

-# autoflashgui
+# AutoFlashGUI

 Utility to flash firmware to modems and run setup commands after the flash has completed

+Please see https://whirlpool.net.au/wiki/hack_technicolor for the full guide for using the utility.

 ## Installation

-The codebase requires Python 3.6 (on any OS) and pip; the following instructions rely on you having the Python executables on your PATH.
+The codebase requires Python 3.7 (on any OS) and pip; the following instructions rely on you having the Python executables on your PATH.
 If Python isn't present on your PATH and you get a *not found* error, reference the executables using their absolute paths.